 As negotiations appeared to stall, Anderson decided that his position at Fort Moultrie was indefensible against a land attack by the South Carolina Militia.
 During the night of December 26, 1860, Anderson abandoned Fort Moultrie, spiking the guns before he left.
-Under cover of darkness, he consolidated his command, consisting of two companies of the First Artillery, plus the regimental band (a total of eighty-four officers and men) to the more formidable Fort Sumter.
+Under the cover of darkness, he merged his command, comprising two companies of the First Artillery, plus the regimental band (a total of eighty-four officers and men) to the more formidable Fort Sumter.

 An outraged Pickens considered Anderson’s actions as a breach of faith.
 The next day, he ordered the South Carolina Militia to occupy the abandoned Castle Pinckney and Fort Moultrie.
-The militia quickly began erecting batteries around Charleston Harbor that were capable of reaching Fort Sumter with artillery fire.
+The militia quickly began erecting batteries around Charleston Harbor capable of reaching Fort Sumter with artillery fire.
 When Anderson refused to heed Pickens’s demands to abandon the fort, the governor resolved to besiege the Federals, rebuffing any attempts to provision or to reinforce the garrison.
 Pickens proved that he meant business on January 9, 1861, when his militia fired on the Star of the West, an unarmed merchant ship the Buchanan administration had dispatched to deliver supplies and reinforcements to Fort Sumter.
-Hit by two shells, the ship was forced to withdraw.
+Hit by two shells, the ship withdrew before delivering its cargo.

 On February 4, 1861, delegates from seven Deep-South states, meeting at the Confederate Provisional Congress in Montgomery, Alabama, voted to form a union that would become the Confederate States of America.
 On February 8, the delegates adopted a provisional constitution.
-The next day, they selected former United States Senator and Secretary of War Jefferson Davis as provisional president of the newly-formed government.
+The next day, they selected former United States Senator and Secretary of War Jefferson Davis as provisional president of the newly formed government.
 One week later, on February 15, the Provisional Congress authorized Davis to occupy Fort Sumter by force if necessary.
-Davis then dispatched Brigadier-General P. G. T. Beauregard, on March 3, to assume control of military affairs at Charleston.
-The next day, Abraham Lincoln was inaugurated as President of the United States.
+Davis then dispatched Brigadier General P. G. T. Beauregard, on March 3, to assume control of military affairs at Charleston.
+The next day, Abraham Lincoln assumed the office of President of the United States.